 A parent wishing to appeal against a decision by the Governing Body should write to the Clerk to the Governors at The Thomas Hardye School.

-The Admissions Policy for THS is also available as an Adobe Acrobat Document [36kb]( Use the back button to return to this page) - view in your browser or save to your computer.
+The Admissions Policy for THS (for those applying for entry in September 2018) is also available as an Adobe Acrobat Document [36kb]( Use the back button to return to this page) - view in your browser or save to your computer.

 Download Admissions Appeals Timetable